Japanese Patterns of Design

 Kanda Yabusoba, Seiro

-After we enjoyed sipping cold smooth sake, our main deal came.
-We ordered just one Seirou for each but turned out we needed another.
-Looked around and every customer order two Seirou in advance.
+After we enjoyed sipping cold, smooth sake, our main deal came.
+We ordered just one Seirou for each, but it turned out we needed another.
+I looked around, and every customer ordered two Seirou in advance.

 Having soba noodles at this place became more than just an eating experience for us.
 The lively mood made us think about the past sometime in the Edo period (1603-1868).
 We were honored to have this experience and wished this place to last as long as possible.